gliu2k/SAP-Datasphere/DataBuilder/Model.md

 ### 2.2.4.
 Linage Analysis

+"Linage Analysis" is kind like the combination of "displaying the dependencies" in CDSView and "showing the where-used" list in SAP.

+![alt text](/DataBuilder/images/LinageAnalysis.png?raw=true)

 > [!Note]
-> "Linage Analysis" is kind like the combination of "displaying the dependencies" in CDSView and "showing the where-used" list in SAP. **Don't forget to unfold the '+' on the very right of the last object.**
+>  **Don't forget to unfold the '+' on the very right of the last object.** to show the relevant upper objects

-![alt text](/DataBuilder/images/LinageAnalysis.png?raw=true)

 ![alt text](/DataBuilder/images/WhereUsed.png?raw=true)